80 Participants Needed

 Will I have to stop taking my current medications?

 You may be able to continue taking certain medications like hydroxychloroquine, methotrexate, leflunomide, or azathioprine if you've been on a stable dose for at least 30 days.
 Corticosteroid doses must also be stable and no more than 10 mg/day for at least 30 days.
-The trial does not specify about other medications, so it's best to discuss with the trial team.
+Before making any changes to your medications, please speak with the study team.

 Is there any evidence suggesting that sibeprenlimab is likely to be safe for humans?

-Research has shown that sibeprenlimab is under investigation for its safety and effectiveness in treating Sjögren's syndrome.
+Sibeprenlimab is under investigation for its safety and effectiveness in treating Sjögren's syndrome.
 Early results suggest that sibeprenlimab, a protein designed to target specific cells, is generally well-tolerated by patients.
-In studies for another condition, IgA nephropathy, sibeprenlimab showed promise with manageable side effects.

 Sibeprenlimab is unique because it targets Sjögren's Syndrome differently from current treatments.
 While most existing therapies focus on symptom management, Sibeprenlimab works by modulating the immune system to address the underlying causes of the condition.
 Researchers are excited about its potential to directly influence the immune pathways involved in Sjögren's Syndrome, offering hope for more effective and lasting relief.